VigneshDevHub/CampX/CONTRIBUTING.md

 To report an issue, follow these steps:

-1. Navigate to the project's issues section :- [Issues](https://github.com/VigneshDevHub/CampX/issues)
+1. Navigate to the project's issues section :- [Issues](https://github.com/VigneshDevHub/CampX/issues/new/choose)
+2. While raising an issue kindly choose the appropriate template for your issue.
-2. Provide a clear and concise description of the issue.
+3. Provide a clear and concise description of the issue.
-3. Wait until someone looks into your report.
+4. Wait until someone looks into your report.
-4. Begin working on the issue only after you have been assigned to it. 🚀
+5. Begin working on the issue only after you have been assigned to it. 🚀

 <br>